 3. Horchata Latte

-One day when I ran out of milk but had a half-gallon of preprepared horchata leftover from a party the night before, I decided to see what would happen if I put horchata in my milk frother.
+One day when I ran out of milk but had a half-gallon of prepared horchata leftover from a party the night before, I decided to see what would happen if I put horchata in my milk frother.
 The result: serendipity.
-Espresso served with frothed horchata can rival any coffeehouse drink in my opinion, and tastes exactly like Seattle institution Moore Coffee’s horchata latte.
+Espresso served with frothed horchata as a horchata latte can rival any coffeehouse drink in my opinion, and tastes exactly like Seattle institution Moore Coffee’s horchata latte.

 Making a Horchata Latte:

-- prepare horchata mix (LINK) with milk or 50-50 milk and water.
+- prepare horchata mix with milk or 50-50 milk and water.

 - Steam or froth 4 ounces of horchata a